-Neoenergia: winner of the first edition of the SDG Global 2019 Awards have contributed to achieving one or more of the Sustainable Development Goals.
-Neoenergia participated in the Energy Efficiency Education Campaigns category with the project Festival Tô Ligado na Energia, which was supported by the singer and musician Carlinhos Brown to encourage the rational and safe use of electricity in schools
+Iberdrola's subsidiary in Brazil, Neoenergia, has won the first edition of the SDG Global 2019 Awards.
+The aim of these awards, organised by the Brazilian network of the Global Compact, is to recognise innovative Brazilian projects that have contributed to achieving one or more of the Sustainable Development Goals.
+Neoenergia participated in the Energy Efficiency Education Campaigns category with the project Festival Tô Ligado na Energia, which was supported by the singer and musician Carlinhos Brown to encourage the rational and safe use of electricity in schools.